WiraTY/ielts-test/DOCUMENTATION.md

 ### For Students
 1. Register as a new user or login with existing credentials
 2. Take the placement test to determine your English proficiency level
-3. Browse courses from the course catalog (filtered by your assigned level)
+3. Browse courses from the course catalog (all courses visible but locked courses indicated)
 4. Enroll in courses at your current level
 5. Access lessons to view content, videos, and complete audio/speaking practice
 6. Take quizzes after completing lessons
 7. View results and track progress on the dashboard
 8. Complete all courses at your current level to advance to the next level
+9. Access and manage speaking practice recordings with inline playback and deletion

 ### For Administrators
 1. Login with admin credentials